Capp3/klipper_config/README.md

 # Klipper_config

 This is my custom configuration for use with Klipper.
-I am includin the docs folder for easy ref in my repo.
+I am includin the docs & sample config folders for easy ref in my repo.

 ## Klipper
 https://www.klipper3d.org/